physiodatatoolbox/docs/docs/installation.md

     title="SmartScreen"
     caption="When running a new version of the Toolbox for the first time, you might encounter a Windows SmartScreen warning.
 To run the Toolbox,  click More info then Run anyway." %}

+{% if show_fsw_info %}
+## Leiden University ##
+Leiden University researchers wishing to run the PhysioData Toolbox on their managed work PCs can ask the ISSC to install the correct MATLAB runtime  for them ({{ site.pdt_mcr_ver_long }}).
+This should be done through the ISSC's [helpdesk portal](https://helpdesk.universiteitleiden.nl/) (Software & web services ⇨ Install or request software ⇨ Request software).
+Since this is free software, a 0 can be entered in the required SAP field.

+Alternatively, students and researchers at the FSW can make use of the PCs in the Data analysis room (1B02) to run the Toolbox.
+These PCs already have MATLAB and various Toolbox versions installed (see the "PhysioData Toolbox" folder on the desktop).
+More info about 1B02 can be found on its [Wiki page](https://researchwiki.solo.universiteitleiden.nl/xwiki/wiki/researchwiki.solo.universiteitleiden.nl/view/Facilities/Researchdata%20analysis%20room/).

+The Toolbox will run fine through Remote Desktop, but is not compatible with Citrix.
+{% endif %}

 ---